AnMarlen/Swiss-national-licences-preprocessing/README.md

 (data type: boolean ; True in case the articles is published in a journal with a print ISSN matches print ISSN in CSAL list, False in case article is not)
 - period
 (data type: boolean ; True in case the articles is published in a timeframe that is covered in national licence, False in case article is not)

-The following columns, along with their respective values, were added with the help of the Python script:

 How to Install and Run the Projects